mwarning/meshnet-lab/README.md

 - Application can be started in ns1, ns2 and see only interface uplink
 - bridges have properties `stp_state`, `ageing_time` and `forward_delay` set to 0
 - ve-* interfaces have property `isolated` set to `on`

-## TODO

-- Do not require the present state to be given.
-- Better topology generator (more features).
-- Mobility

 ## Routing Protocol Notes